 4. Sarm Studios – Notting Hill, London.

 After taking the world by storm with his band’s song Video Killed The Radiostar, Trevor Horn made the move to production, opening Sarm Studios.
 After winning the BRIT award for best producer in the first year, he went on to record and produce for the likes of Band Aid, the Pet Shop Boys, Radiohead, and Stereophonics.
-In more recent times, this London recording studio has played home to the likes of AJ Tracey, Giggs, London Grammar, One Direction and plenty more.
+In more recent times, this London recording hits factory has played home to the likes of AJ Tracey, Giggs, London Grammar, One Direction and plenty more.

 5. Abbey Road Studios – Westminster, London.